What is the Cryosphere?

 How is the cryosphere changing?

-The cryospheric regions, or regions where water is found in solid form, provide us with direct visual evidence of global temperature changes.
-Unlike other substances found on Earth, ice and snow exist relatively close to their melting point.
+Changes in the cryosphere provide direct visual evidence of global temperature changes.
 Water changing from solid to liquid and back often results in dramatic visual changes across the landscape as various snow and ice masses shrink or grow.
 Examples of these changes can be seen from the Arctic to Antarctica and nearly everywhere in between.

-The cryosphere is an especially sensitive indicator to climate change.
-Consequently, consistent and prolonged warming trends have resulted in observable changes to Earth's cryosphere.
+The cryosphere is an especially sensitive indicator of climate change.
 A study published in 2021 made a global estimate, for the first time, quantifying the extent by which sea ice, snow cover, and frozen ground cover Earth.
 The researchers then compared how climate change has impacted that extent.
-Between 1979 and 2016, Earth has lost 87,000 square kilometers (33,000 square miles), an area about the size of Lake Superior, per year on average.
+Between 1979 and 2016, Earth lost 87,000 square kilometers (33,000 square miles) of sea ice, an area about the size of Lake Superior, per year on average.
 The extent of the cryosphere matters because its bright white surface reflects sunlight, cooling the planet.
 Changes in the area and location of snow and ice can alter air temperatures, change sea levels, and even affect ocean currents worldwide.

 Illustration of how climate change affect the ocean and cyrosphere